-Whether support from Carers Matter Norfolk is timely is a critical issue for carers who have often been through complicated journeys trying to navigate their way to some help.
-We assessed the timeliness of Carers Matter Norfolk support in terms of referral to triage; from triage to assessment, and from assessment to action plan.
-We did not assess the timeliness of external support or referrals, although as we comment elsewhere, we were aware of the delays in such external support that were out with the control of Carers Matter Norfolk.
+Whether support from the Service is timely is a critical issue for carers who have often been through complicated journeys trying to navigate their way to some help.
+We assessed the timeliness of support in terms of referral to triage; from triage to assessment, and from assessment to action plan.
+We did not assess the timeliness of external support or referrals, although as we comment elsewhere, we were aware of the delays in such external support that were out with the control of the Service.
 However, the lack of capacity in other services has significant implications for referral pathways and carer wellbeing.

-40% of carers received timely support, up from a third in year 1 Our case file analysis found that the timeliness of support was partial (30.72%), or there was insufficient information recorded (7.83%) to make a judgement.
+40% of carers received timely support, up

+from a third in year 1

+Our case file analysis found that the timeliness of support was partial (30.72%), or there was insufficient information recorded (7.83%) to make a judgement.
 For just under 40% of carers, however, the support received did appear to be timely.
 This indicated an improvement since the interim report when timely response was found in about one third of cases, and at that time the impact of the

 Covid-19 pandemic was affecting the response and the availability of some support.
-Timely response can also be affected by the availability of carers to respond to contact attempts from Carers Matter Norfolk.
+Timely response can also be affected by the availability of carers to respond to contact attempts from the Service.